 As well as many anti-inflammatory and neurodegenerative diseases.

-This list of effects is certainly worth exploring to understand how each compliments and compares to CBD.
+This list of effects is certainly worth exploring to understand how each compliment and compares to CBD.

 Beyond an Introduction